nawenn/Animation/README.md

 ## Routing
 * Demonstrates the path pf data (red, and blue bubble).

-* Transmission from application layer of the sending host to the application layer of the revicer host.
+* Transmission from application layer of the sending host to the application layer of the receiver host.
   1. Random generator used for link's weight.
   2. Dijkstra algorithm used for routing.